shawn-sterling/graphios/README.md

 The goal of graphios is to get nagios perf data into a graphing system like graphite (carbon).
 Systems like these typically use a dot-delimited metric name to store each metric hierarcicly, so it can be easily located later.

-Graphios creates these metric names by reading a pair of custom variables that you configure for services and hosts called \_graphiteprefix and
+Graphios creates these metric names one of two ways.

+1 - by reading a pair of custom variables that you configure for services and hosts called \_graphiteprefix and
 \_graphitepostfix.
 Together, these custom variables enable you to control the metric name that gets sent to whatever back-end metrics system you're using.
 You don't have to set them both, but things will certainly be less confusing for you if you set at least one or the other.

-The metric name graphios will emit is:
+2 - by using your service description in the format:

+\_graphiteprefix.hostname.service-description.\_graphitepostfix.perfdata

+so if you didn't feel like setting your graphiteprefix and postfix, it would just use:

+hostname.service-description.perfdata

+If you are using option 2, that means EVERY service will be sent to graphite.
+You will also want to make sure your service descriptions are consistant or your backend naming will be really weird.

+I think most people will use the first option, so let's work with that for a bit.
+What gets sent to graphite is this:

 graphiteprefix.hostname.graphitepostfix.perfdata